 “It’s clear to me that in any case, the IPAS system is not meant to help the residents at all.
 Not to help anyone but themselves, to collect their money for whatever, from whatever,” Jessica said.

-That day, I had been photographing Jessica intermittently, capturing both candid and posed moments throughout our time together to convey her strength and sense of justice.
-Later in the day, as I was preparing to leave and catch my bus, I even checked the app and saw it would arrive in less than ten minutes.
-Jessica began talking once more, beautifully and passionately, about her activist work.
-Even though I had taken tons of portraits of her, when I looked at her with the light coming from the window, I noticed that this was the one.
-I grabbed my camera again from the bag and made the portrait.
-I thought I had already captured the essence of her, but just as I was about to leave, checking my bus schedule and packing my camera, she began passionately recounting her activism once more.
-Later on, during the edits, I realized that none of the other pictures had worked, and if it wasn’t for that one, I wouldn’t have her photo.
+That day, I photographed Jessica intermittently, capturing both candid and posed moments throughout our time together to convey her strength and sense of justice.
+Later in the day, as I was preparing to leave to catch my bus, I checked the app and saw it would arrive in less than ten minutes.
+Jessica began speaking again, passionately, about her activist work.
+Even though I had already taken many portraits of her, when I looked at her with the light coming through the window, I realised this was the one.
+I grabbed my camera from my bag and made the portrait.

 Izabele